johndrothe/TAvChart/README.md

-A simple "Working Hours Diagram" AKA "Team Schedule Lineup" generator.

-This version is a graphical desktop application using Java/Swing.
+A Java/Swing desktop application that generates diagrams showing the normal working hours of the members of a team.

 # Background
-I drew a daily working hours diagram in Draw IO for a client.
+This project started with a daily working hours diagram created for a client in Draw IO.
-It was very when trying to figure out where schedules lined up and the time windows we could use to work together.
-We made great use of it when we were laying out the ceremonies we were going to use.
+This allowed the team to see where our schedules lined up and thus how much time we had to actively collaborate ("Collaboration Zones").
+This was especially useful when deciding what Agile ceremonies we had time for and when they should be scheduled.

 The following is the original Draw IO diagram.
 <div style="width:600px">